skupperproject/refdog/terminology.md

 ### Services

+service - a logical representation of a service\
+server - an actual pod implementing a given service\
+client - something that uses a service

 The ultimate purpose of Skupper is to enable application components (microservices) to communicate across distinct sites.
 Providing services and requiring services.